wenbinyugroup/prevabs/doc/user/source/contents/guide/pre_material.rst

   Hashin, :math:`X`, :math:`Y`,, :math:`X'`, :math:`Y'`,, :math:`S`,, :math:`R`

-More details can be found in the VABS users manual [VABS]_.
+More details can be found in the VABS users manual.

 **Specification**